Polypodium vulgare: Distribution and habitat

 The common polypody occurs throughout western Europe and North Africa.
+In Britain and Ireland, it is widespread in all areas except the drier parts of eastern England, and is most abundant in the high humidity of the uplands in the west and north; it occurs from sea level up to 760 m altitude.
 It is very common in France, where it is found up to an altitude of 2000 m.
 It is also quite common in Scandinavia and Carpathian Mountains.
-It is an introduced species in New Zealand, that has begun to spread into the wild as an invasive species.
+It is an introduced species in New Zealand that has begun to spread into the wild as an invasive species.

 Habitat

+Polypodium vulgare is a hardy and highly adaptable species which commonly lives in the northern temperate zone.
 This fern is found in shaded and semi-shaded locations.
 It is a lithophyte (grows on rocks), and is found growing in the moss on old walls, cliffs, cracks in rocks, and in rocky undergrowth; also as an epiphyte on mossy trees.
+Its evergreen leaves allow for the absorption of sunlight during seasons when light is scarce; this is an evolutionary advantage in deciduous forests.